 - To extend the reach of all aspects of education in science and engineering beyond national borders.

-- To provide a European framework for first-cycle degrees in chemistry.
+- To provide a European framework for first-cycle, second-cycle and third-cycle degrees in chemistry.

 Professor Emmanuel Sinagra